-- C.01 Active frontages are required throughout the City Centre Deferred Area on primary street frontages for a minimum of 50% of each building front; and on secondary street frontages and lanes for a minimum of 40% of each building front. - C.02 Active ground floor uses are to be at the same level as the footpath and be accessible directly from the street.
+- C.01 Active frontages are required throughout the Auto Alley (West) for a minimum of 50% of each building front. - C.02 Active ground floor uses are to be at the same level as the footpath and be accessible directly from the street.
 (Refer to Council's Parramatta Public Domain Guidelines and the requirement for an Alignments Plan). - C.03 Provide multiple entrances for large developments including an entrance on each street frontage. - C.04 Security grilles detract from an active street front, but where they are essential, must be fitted only internally within the shopfront and set back from the line of enclosure.
-Such grilles are to be fully retractable and at least 50% transparent in their closed state. - C.05 Extend active frontages above ground floor level with uses and building design, which provide transparency, and visual contact with the public domain. - C.06 Opportunities for active frontages to parks, public squares and the river foreshore are to be maximised.
+Such grilles are to be fully retractable and at least 50% transparent in their closed state. - C.05 Extend active frontages above ground floor level with uses and building design, which provide transparency, and visual contact with the public domain.